dev-petervanhemert/OTAP/README.md

 Step 6.
 Update the DNS settings for the classic Azure virtual network

-Step 10.
-Create Virtual Network (Resource Management).
+Step 7.
+Create Virtual Network (Resource Management) and peering.

 Step 8.
 Update the DNS settings for the resource manager Azure virtual network